 With its huge 60,000 points welcome bonus after spending $5,000 on purchases within the first 3 months of account opening, tiered purchase rewards, annual travel credits, and fringe benefits that will make any frequent flier drool, the Amex Platinum Card is highly sought after.
-While many travelers have their eyes on it, how hard is it to get the American Express Platinum?
+While many travelers have their eyes on it, how hard is it to get The Platinum Card® from American Express?
 Let’s find out what the Amex Platinum requirements are.

 Credit Score for Amex Platinum